wernerschuler/Networking/README.md

 To check if there is connectivity between 2 devices on a network use the ping command.
 To check for connectivity between PC0 and PC1 enter ping 192.168.1.2 in the command prompt.

+Wide Area Network (WAN)
+--

+A WAN is a network that covers a large area such as countries, cities, and continents.
+It is made up of multiple connected LANs